White Chocolate Chip Cookies

 There are eight items you need to prepare to bake this white chocolate chip cookie.

-And they are salted butter, caster sugar, light soft brown sugar, vanilla extract, egg, all-purpose flour, baking soda, and white chocolate chips.
+They are salted butter, caster sugar, light soft brown sugar, vanilla extract, egg, all-purpose flour, baking soda, and white chocolate chips.

 You may wonder why I use salted butter.
 Because most recipes alike usually call for unsalted butter, right?